Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageBlob.md

 ### -CloudBlobContainer
 Specifies a **CloudBlobContainer** object from the Azure Storage Client library.
-You can use the Get-AzureStorageContainer cmdlet to get it.
+You can use the Get-AzStorageContainer cmdlet to get it.

 ```yaml
 Type: Microsoft.WindowsAz.Storage.Blob.CloudBlobContainer